How to Build an Interior Wall

 Hang the Drywall

 Hang the drywall horizontally on the studs, one above the other.
 Fasten the sheets to the studs with the cordless drill and drywall screws.
 By most building codes, the screws should penetrate at least 5/8-inch into the wood.
-Also by code, the pattern for walls should be 8-inch spacing on-center at the ends and in the field.

 Fill the Screw Holes